pgEdge/pgedge-docs/pgedge_stylesheet.md

 ## Documentation

-The Table of Contents is defined in the mkdocs.yaml file for a project.
+The Table of Contents for our documentation project is defined in the mkdocs.yaml file for a project.
 The mkdocs.yaml file resides in the same directory as the docs folder.
-The file content will be unique for each project, but will mirror the content in the TOC from the README file, and may include:
+The file content will be unique for each project, but will likely mirror the content in the TOC from the README file, and may include:

 - Architecture Guide
     - Best Practices Guide